 "More than anything-I didn't realize it at the time 'til like more recently-but it's the example finances, building savings, and checking credit that I'm giving my kids," Joanna said.
 "And like hearing from them tell me, 'Oh Mom, we're so proud of you.
 You've come a long way.'
-That is Through the SDHC Achievement Academy, like the best feeling ever because I was doing it for myself, but I was mostly doing it for my kids."
+That is Through the SDHC Achievement Academy, like the best feeling ever because I was doing it Joanna also obtained a phlebotomy license for myself, but I was mostly doing it for my kids."